GenomeDK/genomedk-docs/index.rst

 Give me the numbers
 ===================

-GenomeDK comprises 185 nodes (6568 cores) connected with Infiniband.
-Each node has from 16 to 64 cores and either 128 GB, 256 GB, 384 GB or 512 GB of RAM for a total of 56 TB of memory.
+GenomeDK comprises 84 nodes (4380 cores) connected with Infiniband.
+Each node has from 36 to 64 cores and either 384 GB or 512 GB of RAM for a total of 40 TB of memory.

-The cluster has been designed specifically for bioinformatic workloads and has a storage capacity of 12 PB.
+GenomeDK has a fast storage system with a total capacity of 12 PB.
 Do you want to know :ref:`more <technical>`?

 Where do I start?
 =================